π Next Meeting: TBD

 Author: Lonnie Paxton

-π Details π View Bill on Legislature WebsiteLast Action: None
+π Details π View Bill on Legislature WebsiteLast Action: Second Reading referred to Education Committee then to Appropriations Committee

 Date: 2025-02-04